Last updated: January 2019

 Phone: 02 9229 5111

-If you make a complaint to the Privacy Officer, Russell Investments will investigate the matter and respond to you within a reasonable timeframe.Russell Investments is also a member of the Financial Ombudsman Service (FOS) which is an external dispute resolution provider.
-If you are not satisfied with the way your complaint has been dealt with by Russell Investments you may contact FOS at the below details:
+If you make a complaint to the Privacy Officer, Russell Investments will investigate the matter and respond to you within a reasonable timeframe.Russell Investments is also a member of the Australian Financial Complaints Authority (AFCA) which is an external dispute resolution provider.
+If you are not satisfied with the way your complaint has been dealt with by Russell Investments you may contact AFCA at the below details:

 Notwithstanding any provision of this Policy, Russell Investments may collect, hold, use or disclose personal information if required by law to do so.